 Will it be soft and sweet, or firm and resolute?

-You don’t have to be nervous about your voice wavering, this is a very passionate moment and it’s normal – even sweet – to choke up a little.
+So you don’t have to be nervous about your voice wavering, this is a very passionate moment and it’s normal – even sweet – to choke up a little.
 But you should make preparations to avoid being too quiet.
-Work it into your wedding timeline to practice your vows a little bit here and there.
+Thus, work it into your wedding timeline to practice your vows a little bit here and there.
 Getting used to the words and annunciation will make you familiar and more comfortable for the big day.
-Being heard well also requires a natural tempo.
-In many cases, you’ll be repeating after an officiant.
-But simply repeating words may not deliver the impact you are planning for.
-All of this practice allows you to speak with greater volume and with more clarity.

 “I make this irrevocable promise to love you and share life’s adventures with you and only you until the day I die.
 I promise to be your friend, to raise a family with you, and to ensure that you are happy, healthy, and strong for the rest of our lives.”